amandoabreu/amandoabreu.github.io/_posts/2021-10-01-linkedinhey-name-autofiller.md

 You can use this extra time to message more people or to do other tasks such as adding contacts to your CRM.

 This page is just general documentation.
-If you ended up here and you see usefulness in the tool, sign up below to be notified when I launch:
+If you ended up here and you see usefulness in the tool, sign up below to be notified when it becomes available in the chrome webstore.

 <div class="AW-Form-655664460"></div>
 <script type="text/javascript">(function(d, s, id) {